-New Years Day January 1
+New Year's Day

-Martin Luther King's Birthday 3rd Monday in January Presidents Day 3rd Monday I February
+Martin Luther King Day

+Presidents Day

-Cesar Chavez Day March 31
+Cesar Chavez Day

-Memorial Day Last Monday in May
+Memorial Day

+Juneteenth

-June 19 Independence Day July 4
+Independence Day

-Labor Day 1st Monday in September Columbus Day 2nd Monday in October
+Labor Day

+Columbus and Indigenous People's Day

-Veteran's Day November 11
+Veterans Day

-Thanksgiving Day 4th Thursday in November
+Thanksgiving Day

 Friday after Thanksgiving

-Christmas Day December 25
+Christmas Day

-Two (2) Floating Holidays or Personal Days to be used at employee's discretion during each year of this Agreement.
-These personal days do not carry over from year-to-year.
+In addition to public holidays, employees are granted two (2) Personal Days to be used each year of this Agreement, with prior approval from supervisor.
+Personal days do not carry over from year-to-year.

 24.2.
 The City shall observe all holidays as provided for above.
 In the event a holiday falls on a weekend day, the holiday will be observed on the Friday preceding a Saturday holiday or the Monday following a Sunday holiday.
-For employees who work other than a Monday through Friday work schedule, should a holiday fall on a regularly scheduled day off, the holiday will be observed on the date preceding the first day off of the day following the second day off.
+For employees who work other than a Monday through Friday work schedule, should a holiday fall on a regularly scheduled day off, the holiday will be observed on the date preceding the first day off or the day following the second day off.
 A full-time employee whose regularly scheduled day off falls on a holiday shall be entitled to eight (8) hours of compensatory time off, or eight (8) hours of pay at his/her regular hourly rate.